jamjolu/tts_basics_for_revealjs/README.md

 # tts_basics_for_revealjs

 ## What does it do?
-This plug-in provides text-to-speech to your reveal.js slideshow so you can have your slides read out loud.
+This plug-in, tts_min_reveal.js, provides text-to-speech to your reveal.js slideshow so you can have your slides read out loud.
 The plug-in works for current versions of Chrome, Firefox and Opera as tested on Windows OS.
 The plug-in offers the following possibilities:

 1. Use the "slide changed" event to initiate reading the innerText of elements that you can specify on the current slide.
 This allows you to have  visible elements read outloud.